Update the Firmware

 This is how you can check whether your machine is connected properly:

 Note that flashing the firmware using the Auto Build Marlin Plugin might work, but seems error-prone for most people.
-Therefore, if you want to try it, you can, but using dfu-util
+We recommend using dfu-util

 - Download the latest Marlin firmware and unzip it.